Historical Markers in

 Overall, Yuma County's history reflects the resilience and adaptability of its inhabitants, from the Native American tribes who first settled the area to the pioneers and soldiers who shaped it into what it is today.

-This timeline provides a concise overview of the key events in the history of Yuma County, Arizona.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Yuma County, Arizona.

 • 1849: Yuma County is established as one of the original four counties of the Arizona Territory.